 Somewhere just before one-year-old Caliber started having trouble.
 Allergies and loss of appetite.
 He would eat one bowl of food every two days.
 Literally.
 I tried bribing him by topping his food with parmesan cheese, ground meat, and any leftovers from our meals.
 It took until somewhere between three and four years before he again ate regularly twice a day, every day.

 At the same age he started refusing food, he also started licking his paws raw.
 He began to get rashes under his belly, as well as itchy ears, an itchy face, and runny eyes and nose.
 These allergies started seasonally, but it took a while to figure that out with the recurring paw-licking.
-Soon his allergies became year round.
+Soon his allergies became year-round.
 Caliber also developed a chronic ear infection.
 This was when I started my research about all things dog-health related.

 Start the Digging

 Dog food, food allergies, environmental allergies, natural treatments, vaccinations, medications, and all the common diseases.
 I made a hobby of it.
 So did my best friend who got her puppy shortly after I got mine.
 We spent hours every day reading books and blogs.
-When we went to the pet store, we always took time to investigate another bag of pet food.
+When we went to the pet store, we always took the time to investigate another bag of pet food.
 Every time we learned something new we had to tell the other about it.

-That was five years ago.
+That was six years ago.
 Those years have made a lot of difference.
 We’ve learned a lot about caring for our dogs.
 How do I know?
 Caliber’s condition has improved.
 His eating habits are regular, and he gets excited about his food every time.
 He no longer licks his paws raw or gets itchy rashes under his belly.
 He has lost weight and maintained that healthier weight.

 – Cassy Kay and Caliber

 Update: Caliber has found a friend and snuggle-buddy in Kimber, my sister’s rescue dog.
 Kimber has a unique coat color called seal. – May 25, 2019.